ToSStudio/LoRa-P2P/LoRa_Heltec_433_Tx/README.md

 Using a HELTEC Module with the ESP32 processor with integrated WiFi / Bluetooth and an onboard SX1278 LoRa-Module.\
 This program does not make use of an external library for the LoRa-Functions.\
 It makes use of the internal SPI-Bus and Library.\
-The OLED is accessed through the external U8x8 Library.
+The OLED is accessed through the external U8x8 Library.\
+I am using V1.0 here.
+If possible, get a V2.1 Module.
+It comes with slight improvements; is pin-compatible though.

 ## Onboard LED ##
 There is one white LED onboard which can be accessed through PIN25.
 A second LED (orange) is attached to the LiIon / LiPO charging unit and cannot be controlled by the µController.\